FixedEffects/FixedEffectModels.jl/README.md

 ```

-You can define your own type: after declaring it as a child of `AbstractVcov`, define a `vcov` methods for it.
+You can easily define your own type: after declaring it as a child of `AbstractVcov`, define a `vcov` methods for it.
 For instance,  White errors are implemented with the following code:

 ```julia
 immutable type VcovWhite <: AbstractVcov